-- What type of parking is available - garage or street parking? - Do you need a permit to park on the street? - Is the parking sufficient (one space per car/visitors)? - Is the parking area well lit? - Is the unit furnished?
+What type of parking is available garage or street parking?
+Do you need a permit to park on the street?
+Is the parking sufficient (one space per car/visitors)?
+Is the parking area well lit?
+Is the unit furnished?
 If so, what is included?
-Is the furniture in good condition? - Are laundry facilities provided? - Are kitchen appliances in
+Is the furniture in good condition?Are laundry facilities provided?

-- working order?

-- Will you need air conditioning?
+Are kitchen appliances in working order?
+Will you need air conditioning?

-- Will moving in and out be difficult because of stairs?

-- Will your furniture fit through the front door?

-- · Is there any evidence of pests?

-- Are the ceilings and walls in good repair?

-- Is the carpet/floor clean?

-- Does the plumbing work?

-- Is there a good supply of hot water (ask current tenants)?

-- Are there sufficient electrical outlets, and do they work?
+Will moving in and out be difficult because of stairs?
+Will your furniture fit through the front door?
+Is there any evidence of pests?
+Are the ceilings and walls in good repair?
+Is the carpet/floor clean?
+Does the plumbing work?
+Is there a good supply of hot water (ask current tenants)?
+Are there sufficient electrical outlets, and do they work?

-- · How old is the unit?
+How much is the rent?

-- If looking at renting an apartment, can you hear the people above or below you?

-- Is there enough storage space (closets, basement, garage, etc.)?